zstyblik/grafana.org/source/blog/temp/temp.md

 We've been working to implement many of the features you've requested since the release of 2.0, and are excited to announce the release of Grafana 2.1 today.
 We recommend that all Grafana users upgrade to this release.
 Grafana 2.1 brings improvements in three core areas: dashboarding, authentication, and data sources.
 As with every Grafana release, there is a whole slew of new features, enhancements, and bug fixes.
-To see everyting that's been added to Grafana 2.1 head over to the <a href="https://github.com/grafana/grafana/issues?page=4&q=milestone%3A2.1+is%3Aclosed" target="_blank">2.1 milestone issues section</a>.

 <a href="http://grafana.org/download/" target="_blank">Download Grafana 2.1 now</a>